HiroIshikawa/speech2craft/docs/proposal.md

 ### Evaluation Plan

-We will make a set of tasks to evaluate the success of our project based on its difficulty to accomplish.
-The easiest set of actions would be make a single movement (“move forward, right, left, back, jump”).
+We will create a set of tasks to evaluate the success of our project based on the difficulty of accomplishing those tasks.
+The easiest set of actions would be to make a single movement (“move forward, right, left, back, jump”).
 The next level would be some combinatorial actions “turn right and keep going straight, move right and jump etc..”.
-And the next one would be approach/attack/collect a closest object/target (“attack it, collect it, approach to it”) etc..
-To make it quantitative, we can conduct hundred times of experiment and see the successful rate. i.e. for the task for the agent “going straight”, we should be able to see the agent command is “going straight” by inputting the speech “going straight (or it’s variant)”.
+And the next one would be to approach/attack/collect a closest object/target (“attack it, collect it, approach to it, etc..).
+To make it quantitative, we can conduct an experiment over hundreds of times and see the success rate.
+For example, for a task such as “going straight”, we should be able to see that the agent's command is equivalent to “going straight” by inputting the speech “going straight" (or it’s variant).

 # Appointment with the Instructor

-4/25 (Tue) 11:00am-11:15am
+4/25 (Tuesday) 3:15pm
-(rescheduling to 4/27~ for all member's participation)